campoy/go-tooling-workshop/1-source-code/3-reading/2-guru.md

 ## sourcegraph

-Navigating source code in your machine is important, but navigatint source code that is public on the internet can also be essential.
+Navigating source code in your machine is important, but navigating source code that is public on the internet can also be essential.
 Fortunately there's a cool startup that is working on this problem.
 And guess what, they use a lot of Go!